cmu-sei/crucible/docs/cite/index.md

 If necessary, an Evaluation can be deleted by clicking on the **Trash Icon** next to the desired Evaluation.

-In the same way, an Evaluatiion can be edited by clicking on the **Edit Icon** next to the desired Evaluation.
+In the same way, an Evaluation can be edited by clicking on the **Edit Icon** next to the desired Evaluation.

 **Configue an Evaluation**